- About Us

 Application Fee - $299

-Volunteers need to pay an application fee of $299 to IFRE.
-We need this fee just to sustain the organization.
-We need this fee to pay for advertisement, rent, staff salaries, utilities, taxes, and other operational expenses.
+Volunteers pay a reasonable application fee of $299 to IFRE.
+We operate as a non-profit organization, and this fee is needed to sustain us so we can continue offering our meaningful programs at affordable prices in 20 countries around the world.
+This fee is allocated to cover the basic operating costs of our organization, including advertisement, rent, staff salaries, utilities, taxes, and other operational expenses.

 Weekly Program Fees

-To run volunteer programs in any country, we need to pay host families(food/room), country coordinator (local staffs) and project (donation- as projects are poor and need financial help).
-Therefore, weekly fee goes to 3 places.
-There is no rigid proportion of how fee is allocated, as it varies with location, project and other factors.
+There is no rigid proportion of how the volunteer abroad program fee is allocated, as it varies with location, project and other factors.
 But the following is a generalized allocation of fees that is normally done:

 - Host Families (60%-80%)